bitburner-official/bitburner-src/markdown/bitburner.bitnodemultipliers.charityexpgain.md

 ## BitNodeMultipliers.CharityExpGain property

-Influences the base experience gained for each ability when the player commits a charity.
+Influences the base experience gained for each ability when the player performs a charity.

 **Signature:**